 Adding aquarium salt can also be helpful.

-Some symptoms of Ich are white spots on fins and gills, reddening of fins, and fish rubbing there bodies against rough surfaces.
+Some symptoms of Ich are white spots on fins and gills, reddening of fins and fish rubbing their bodies against rough surfaces.

 Suitable Tank Mates